One of the best places to visit when in The Netherlands is a little village called Giethoorn.

 Tips If You Are Planning On Renting A Boat In Giethoorn

-- Keep your eye out for an ice cream boat.
-Last time we rented a boat we came across a little boat on the water selling ice creams – the kids loved the fact we could buy and ice cream on the water.
+Keep your eye out for an ice cream boat.
+The last time we rented a boat we came across a little boat on the water selling ice creams.
+The kids loved the fact we could buy ice cream on the water.

 Organised Boat Excursions

-If you don’t fancy operating a boat yourself there is also the option of taking on of the organised tours on a covered barge.
+If you don’t fancy operating a boat yourself there is also the option of taking one of the organised tours on a covered barge.